vishvAsa/AgamaH/AryaH/hinduism/branches/brAhma/shAnakara-darshanam/satyanArAyaNa-shAstrI/let_go/01_siddhAnta_-_THEORY/04_avasthA-traya-parIxA.md

 **Suṣupta-sthāna ēkībhūtaḥ prajñāna-ghanaḥ ēva-ānandamayō hi-ānanda-bhuk-cētōmukhaḥ prājñaḥ tr̥tīyaḥ pādaḥ.**(Māṇḍūkya Upaniṣad  3)

 This ‘I’ is called **Prājñā.** Here, in deep sleep, all experiences become undifferentiated.
 He is verily a homogeneous mass of consciousness in entirety.
-He is full of bliss and enjoying bliss and whose door is conscious wisdom – This is the third state of the ‘I’**–** called as Suśupti- Dreamless Sleep**.**
+He is full of bliss and enjoying bliss and whose door is conscious wisdom – This is the third state of the ‘I’**–** called as Suśupti- Dreamless Sleep.

 In the jāgṛt or svapna state your enjoyment gives you only a fraction of ānanda, but in Suśupti state you are eating ānanda itself.
 What a beautiful metaphor!
 Bhuk means eater, enjoyer. Ānandabhuk means eater of ānanda itself. Ānandamayaḥ means ānanda personified.
 Given this extra information, you cannot take the sleep state in a light way.
 It is valuable because, your very question is tackled here.
 There is a ready answer to your starting question - your search for joy.